Lanjelin/Handl/README.md

 # Handl

-A phone-first collaborative shopping list PWA that feels as simple as writing in a text editor while supporting real-time syncing.
+A phone-first collaborative shopping list PWA that feels like writing in a text editor while supporting real-time syncing.

+Handl is online-first: shared list data syncs over the websocket connection, while the browser keeps only lightweight local prefs and a small JSON snapshot cache for faster reopen on that device.

 ## Available builds